 Is your seafood fresh or not?

-The sign at the grocery said the fish is fresh, but do you really know if that’s true?
+The sign at the grocery said the fish is fresh, but do you know if that’s true?
 Here’s a little test you can do yourself to check the freshness of your fresh fish.
 Fill a pot with cold water.
 Put your piece of fish in the water.
 If the fish floats to the top, your fish is fresh.
 It was probably caught recently.
 If it sinks, it’s not as fresh as the sign says.

 Milk for your fish